-If any other member of ADBKA would like to be part of this highly enjoyable ADBKA event and wishes to join the team in 2026, then please contact the ADBKA secretary in the first instance.
+If any other member of ADBKA would like to be part of this highly enjoyable ADBKA education event and wishes to join the team, then please contact the ADBKA secretary in the first instance.

 Eight members of ADBKA planned and delivered the programme over the summer of 2025 and pleasingly the work they did was very well received as evidenced by this feedback.